 Subdivision 1.
 Creation.
-A state council on Black Minnesotans consists of 13 members appointed by the governor.
+A state council on Black Minnesotans consists of 11 members appointed by the governor.
 The members of the council must be broadly representative of the Black community of the state and include at least five males and at least five females.
-One member of the council must be a person whose ethnic heritage is from West Africa, and one member of the council must be a person whose ethnic heritage is from East Africa.
 Membership terms, compensation, removal of members, and filling of vacancies for nonlegislative members are as provided in section 15.0575.
 Because the council performs functions that are not purely advisory, the council is not subject to the expiration date in section 15.059.
 Two members of the house of representatives appointed by the speaker and two members of the senate appointed by the subcommittee on committees of the committee on rules and administration shall serve as nonvoting members of the council.
 The council shall annually elect from its membership a chair and other officers it deems necessary.

 Subd.
 3. Duties.
 The council shall: